Almost simple linear graphs, homology cobordism and connected Heegaard Floer homology: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Irving Dai and Masaki Taniguchi for their helpful and valuable conversations.
+The authors are grateful to Irving Dai and Masaki Taniguchi for their helpful and valuable comments and suggestions.
 The final part of this work was done while \c{C}K has visited UT Austin and O\c{S} has visited MPIM.
 We would like to thank both institutions for their hospitality and support. ÇK is supported by the Fulbright visiting scholar grant and T\"UB\.ITAK B\.IDEB-2219.